camunda/camunda-docs-manual/content/introduction/telemetry.md

 ### Logger

-A telemetry logger exists to log details about the sent information and error details in case the data couldn't be collected or sent.
-For further information check the [Logging]({{< ref "/user-guide/logging.md" >}}) page in the User Guide.
+The logger with name `org.camunda.bpm.engine.telemetry` logs details about the sent information and errors in case the data couldn't be collected or sent.
+For further information check the [Logging]({{< ref "/user-guide/logging.md#telemetry-data" >}}) page in the User Guide.

-## How to enable telemetry
+## How to Enable Telemetry

 ### Process Engine Configuration

-Use the `initializeTelemetry` configuration [flag][engine-config] to enable the telemetry before starting the process engine.
+Use the `initializeTelemetry` configuration [flag][engine-config-initializeTelemetry] to enable the telemetry before starting the process engine.
 You can simply add it to your process engine configuration:

 ```
   <property name="initializeTelemetry">true</property>
 ```

-Later on, the telemetry can be enabled/disabled via the engine API.
+Note that this property only has an effect when telemetry is initialized on the first engine startup.
+After that, it can be enabled/disabled via the engine API.

+In case telemetry is not used, the `telemetryReporterActivate` configuration [flag][engine-config-telemetryReporterActivate] can be set to `false` to prevent the process engine from starting the telemetry reporter thread at all.
+This configuration is also useful for unit testing scenarios.

 ### Java/Rest API